Thiago Cardozo

 Thiago Gastón Cardozo Brugman (born 31 July 1996) is a Uruguayan professional footballer who plays as a goalkeeper for Belgrano, on loan from Unión Santa Fe.

 Club career

 A youth academy graduate of Peñarol, Cardozo made his professional debut on 5 May 2018 in a 4–1 league win against Defensor Sporting.
 In April 2021, he joined Deportivo Maldonado on a season long loan deal.

 International career

-Cardozo is a former Uruguayan youth international.
-He was included in national team for the 2013 South American U-17 Championship, 2013 FIFA U-17 World Cup, 2015 South American U-20 Championship and 2015 FIFA U-20 World Cup.
+Cardozo has represented Uruguay at various youth levels.
+He was part of Uruguay's squads at the 2013 South American U-17 Championship, 2013 FIFA U-17 World Cup, 2015 South American U-20 Championship and the 2015 FIFA U-20 World Cup.

+In September 2026, Cardozo received his first call-up to the Uruguay national team.